webbesoft/betterbloq/prezet/content/index.md

     - A Just-In-Time (JIT) bulk purchasing platform for building materials.
 2. Who Uses This Documentation?
     - These docs are for internal use.
-3. Core Technologies Overview:
-   Laravel: The PHP framework the application is built upon.
-   Filament: The admin panel/dashboard interface used for managing the platform.
-   Stripe: The payment processing platform used for handling orders and product creation.
-   B. Accessing the System: The Filament Dashboard
+      B. Accessing the System: The Dashboard
-4. Eligibility for Access:
+3. Eligibility for Access:
-   Only users with an "@mysite.com" email address can access the Filament dashboard.
+   Only users with an "@betterbloq.com" email address can access the dashboard.
-5. Login Procedure:
+4. Login Procedure:
    Step-by-step instructions on how to log in (URL, credentials, any two-factor authentication if applicable).
    C. Core Concepts & Terminology
    A glossary or brief explanation of key terms and entities they will encounter: